Emmotes/ic_spoilers/docs/kingofshadows.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **Legacy of Illfarn** (Guess)
-> Increase the effect of Power of the King by 100% for each Elf, Dwarf, Half-Elf, and/or Human Champion in the formation, stacking multiplicatively.
+> Increases the effect of Power of the King by 100% for each Elf, Dwarf, Half-Elf, and/or Human Champion in the formation, stacking multiplicatively.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>